-- Feature a variety of underlying investment options managed by professional money managers
+- Offer various underlying investment options managed by professional money managers

-- Have insurance features (some of which are optional and involve extra costs) that can protect the value of your assets
+- Include insurance features (some optional, which involve extra costs) that can protect the value of your assets

 - Can provide income for life or for a fixed period of time